 4. Let the Batter Rest & Hydrate

-Almost 3 years back when I posted vegan chocolate muffins recipe on my blog, I have mentioned that once the batter is ready, let it sit for 10 to 15 minutes and then start baking.
-This happened accidentally and I was overjoyed with the results.
-When readers asked me the reason for doing so.
+Almost 3 years back when I posted wheat flour muffins recipe on my blog, I have mentioned that once the batter is ready, let it sit for 10 to 15 minutes and then start baking.
+Now, it happened accidentally with me while baking Vegan Chocolate Muffins and I was overjoyed with the results.
+The recipe is there on my blog when readers asked me the reason for doing so.
 I had no explanation except that it gives good results.
 But today, I know the reason.

-Actually, during this resting time, the bran and the germ present in the WWF get a chance to be hydrated and thus soften up.
+Actually, during this resting time, the bran and the germ present in the WWF gets a chance to be hydrated and thus soften up.
 (Source)

-So, the two benefits of this resting time are:
+So, the two benefits of this resting are:

 5. Lower The Protein Content

-And as seen in the table above, WWF has much more protein than APF.
-Therefore, it’s better to add little corn flour to WWF.
-The thumb rule is that for every one cup of WWF, replace 2 tablespoons of it with corn flour.
-This means, from every 1 cup wheat flour, remove 2 tablespoons of it and add 2 tablespoons of corn flour to it.
+And as seen in the table above, WWF has much more protein than the APF.
+Therefore, it's better to add little cornflour to WWF.
+The thumb rule is that for every one cup of WWF, replace 2 tablespoons of it with cornflour.
+This means, from every 1 cup wheat flour, remove 2 tablespoons of it and add 2 tablespoons of cornflour to it.

 Q. What can I bake with whole wheat flour?